shainilps/my-site/content/posts/mpc.md

 		return nil, nil, fmt.Errorf("quorum count does not match the number of participants") }

-	hashedMessage := sha256.Sum256(inputMessage)
+    // the Message should be sha256 hash(this is optional here we can do this outside of the mpc server) hashedMessage := sha256.Sum256(inputMessage)
 	message := hashedMessage[:]

+    //ac is basicaly AccessStructure, that we generate during DKG
+    //quorumPNames participant parties names
 	additiveShare, err := keyShare.ToAdditiveShare(ac, quorumPNames)
 	if err != nil {
 		return nil, nil, fmt.Errorf("converting to additive share: %v", err) }

-	sigResponse, err := mpc.ECDSAMPCSign(job, &mpc.ECDSAMPCSignRequest{
+    //LEADER_INDEX is basically tells the mpc operation in which party signature should be returned (kinda like master node) sigResponse, err := mpc.ECDSAMPCSign(job, &mpc.ECDSAMPCSignRequest{
 		KeyShare:          additiveShare,
 		Message:           message,